ppy/osu-wiki/wiki/Skinning/Sounds/en.md

 Notes:

 - This replaces the `count{n}s` sounds (if one sound is wanted).
-- This is also the metronome for the target practice mod.
+- This is also the metronome for the Target Practice mod.

 ---